DragoniusSoldier/Aspects-of-Old-obsidian/Dragon/Molten Tools.md

-You imbue your pickaxe with molten energy, melting anything you mine
+You imbue your pickaxe with molten energy, melting anything you mine (only while fire fists is active)